So you've just been given, or given yourself, a brand-new Wi-Fi router for the holidays. What's the first thing you should do?

 Think of it this way: Your home Wi-Fi router is the gateway to the internet.
 If the person who controls that gateway is not you, then someone else has control over what you see and do online.

 2. Change the Wi-Fi access password

 Many newer routers don't have a default access password, but instead force you to make one up during the setup process.
-Don't rush it creating the password or making it something too easy.
+Don't rush when creating the password or make it something too easy.

 Your Wi-Fi access password should not be too obvious, but still something you'd remember — not "123456," but maybe a word mixed up with capital letters, numbers and punctuation marks, like "BullM00se1776!" or some such.

 3. Change the default network name

 Many routers will automatically create a network name, or SSID, based on their model name or number.
 So if you pass by an apartment building and scan for home Wi-Fi networks, you'll generally see a number of networks with names that include "xfinitywifi," "linksys," or "NETGEAR."

 The danger here is that if an attacker knows what kind of router you have, they can attack it more easily if that router brand is known to have security flaws.
 And if you're the kind of person who leaves the network name unchanged, chances are you've left the admin password unchanged and have a lousy access password too.